Chapter 6

 “Just because I did it that one time?” she asks, recalling the soggy sandwich she’d consumed as they awaited their helicopter extraction.

 “Because you’re so skeptical,” he assures her with a spreading smile on his face, “and so small.
 If you’re poisoned, your body is the easiest to carry to a doctor.
-Logic.”
+It’s just logical.”

 “Nice,” she concludes, a mirthless smile accompanying a slow nod.
 Simultaneously amused smirks appear on a few of the faces of Section B as they reach for their food.